adesai47/c0524-code-solutions/css-layout-classes/css-layout-classes-quiz-notes.md

 - Why do two div elements "vertically stack" on one another by default?

+because they are block-level elements

 - What is the default `flex-direction` of an element with `display: flex`?

 row

 - What are the three primary components of a page layout?
 (Which helper classes do you need?)

+row, column, container

 - What is the minimum number of **columns** that you should put in a **row**?

-one more than the amoutn of rows
+one more than the amount of rows

 - What is the purpose of a **container**?